souravsambitbehera/Django-Student-Study-Portal-Project/README.md

 # The Project is about Student Study Portal

-# The Study Portal have 8 sections i.e notes,todo,homework,youtube,wikipedia,dictionary,books,conversion
+# The Study Portal is having 8 sections i.e notes,todo,homework,youtube,wikipedia,dictionary,books,conversion

 #This is a Django project